sethbonnie/gen-data/README.md

 `gen.person.title() : String`

+Generates the a random title for a person.

 ```js
 gen.person.title() 		// => 'Dynamic Assurance Executive'
 ```

 `gen.person.userName() : String`

 Generates a username based on one of several patterns.
 The pattern is chosen randomly.

 ```js